Thin Plate Spline Surface Reconstruction via the Method of Matched Sections: Thin Plate Bending By MMS

 where $Z_{13} = w^x\left(x=a\right)\equiv w_e^x$ and so on, with the subscript $e$ meaning the value of the specific parameter at the end of the section.

 For the $Y$-section ($y=b$), we have:

 where $Z_{19} = w^y\left(y=b\right)\equiv w_e^y$ and so on.

-Equations \eqref{eq:ftm_x} and \eqref{eq:ftm_y} are usually termed field transfer matrix (FTM) equations \cite{Leckie1960}, which give the solution at any point $x$ or $y$ by knowing the state at the initial (inlet) point.
-When the considered points are the outlet points (upper or right sides) of the plate, equations \eqref{eq:outlet_x} and \eqref{eq:outlet_y} give the relation of the state in them with the inlet parameters.
+Equations \eqref{eq:ftm_x} and \eqref{eq:ftm_y} are usually called field transfer matrix (FTM) equations \cite{Leckie1960}, which map the initial (inlet) state to any point $(x, y)$.
+For the upper and right boundaries (outlets), equations \eqref{eq:outlet_x} and \eqref{eq:outlet_y} relate the outlet states to the inlet parameters.

 The above connection equations \eqref{eq:outlet_x} and \eqref{eq:outlet_y} relate to a single element.
 In this case, we have 24 unknowns ($Z_1$--$Z_{24}$), which are related by 12 connection equations.
 They must be supplemented by 3 boundary conditions at each of the 4 sides.
 Thus, the total number of unknowns is 24, which is equal to the number of equations.